 Replacing the eggs

-You can buy a vegan-friendly egg white replacer but make sure the one you buy is replacing egg whites and not the whole egg.
+You can buy a vegan-friendly egg white replacer but make sure the one you buy replaces egg whites and not the whole egg.

 Because traditional Royal icing is made with egg whites, to make it Vegan, you need them replaced with something that works just as well.

 In recent years, the most exciting discovery for vegan cooking is aquafaba.
-It is being used extensively by chefs and home cooks as the base for making a huge variety of dishes usually made with egg whites.
+It is used extensively by chefs and home cooks as the base for making various dishes, usually made with egg whites.

 Using Aquafaba as an egg white replacer

-Aquafaba is the water in which chickpeas or other legumes or beans have been cooked.
-Some people say that it is best to cook your own legumes or beans and others say that the liquid from ones that have been tinned is the best, the quickest, and easiest to use.
+Aquafaba is the water in which chickpeas, other legumes, or beans have been cooked.
+Some people say that it is best to cook your legumes or beans and others say that the liquid from ones that have been tinned is the best, the quickest, and easiest to use.

 However, although you can get aquafaba from any cooked or canned beans or legumes, it seems that chickpea (garbanzo bean) water is the chef’s choice for taste, ease of use, and satisfactory results.

-When you open a tin of chickpeas, the liquid doesn’t smell very nice but left open for a short while, the smell disappears, and it has no taste.
+When you open a tin of chickpeas, the liquid doesn’t smell very nice but is left open for a short while; the smell disappears and has no taste.

 Cream of tartar is often used in aquafaba recipes to stabilize it, so it whips better.

-However, if you don’t like the idea of using the liquid from chickpeas, there are plenty of recipes for making Royal icing without eggs that don’t use aquafaba.
+However, if you don’t like using the liquid from chickpeas, there are plenty of recipes for making Royal icing without eggs that don’t use aquafaba.

 Hard set or soft set Royal icing

-If you require a hard set for piping or vegan cookie icing, then lemon juice is added.
-If you require a soft set of Royal icing, then glycerin, corn syrup, or golden syrup is added.
+If you require a hard set for piping or vegan cookie icing, lemon juice is added.
+If you need a soft set of Royal icing, then glycerin, corn syrup, or golden syrup is added.